alexej-schelle/InfoDiv/README.md

 # DataDiv

-Python software for determination of divergence from data transformations
+Python software for determination of information divergence from data transformations.